spatie/skeleton-nova-tool/README.md

 ## Usage

-Click on the "Application log" menu item in your Nova app to see the log.
+Click on the ":package_name" menu item in your Nova app to see the tool provided by this package.

 ### Testing